-If you are a same-sex couple in Ohio and are considering adoption, let Sandusky adoption attorney Shelly L. Kennedy help you navigate the process.
+If you are in a same-sex marriage or relationship in Ohio and are considering adoption, let attorney Shelly L. Kennedy help you navigate the process.

 Home Studies Required

-All couples, LGBTQ or not, are required to complete a home study in order to be considered for adoption.
-It is understandable that as a prospective parent, you may be nervous about this process.
-You do not need to be, however, as I can help you prepare for the home study and help improve your chances of being approved for an adoption.
+All couples, LGBTQ or otherwise, are required to complete a home study in order to be considered for adoption.
+It is understandable that, as a prospective parent, you may be nervous about this process.
+You do not need to be, however, as our firm can help you prepare for the home study and help improve your chances of being approved for adoption.

-The person who conducts the home study will ask you a number of personal questions, including ones about your career, your romantic relationship, income, family, health, and more.
-He or she will look around your home and inquire as to where a child would be living.
-He or she will want to talk to family and friends about your overall lifestyle and whether a child is a good fit.
+The person who conducts the home study will ask you a number of personal questions, including ones about your career, your marriage or romantic relationship, income, family, health and more.
+They will look around your home and inquire as to where a child would be living.
+They will want to talk to family and friends about your overall lifestyle and whether a child is a good fit.

-While it may make you feel even more uncomfortable, these are questions asked of all couples, and not just to same-sex couples.
+While it may make you feel even more uncomfortable, these are questions all couples face, not just same-sex couples.
 The home study is the same no matter who the prospective adoptive parents might be.

 LGBTQ-Friendly Adoption Agencies